-The pay-per-head (PPH) industry has revolutionized bookmaking.
+The pay per head (PPH) industry has revolutionized bookmaking.
 Today, it is one of the most coveted businesses in the world.
 Yet, it was not always like this.
 Sports betting has impressively evolved into a billion-dollar industry.
 It has faced brutal rejections while other people have massively embraced it.
 In the USA, operators offered sports betting at the back of the room.
 While the casino was out in public, people could walk in the back to find a bookie.
 It was considered a non-entertainment activity that did not deserve any light.
 But, in 1967, things changed.
 On Jan.
-15 that year, Green Bay Packers played against Kansas City Chiefs, making the first Super Bowl event match.
+15 that year, the Green Bay Packers played against the Kansas City Chiefs, making the first Super Bowl event match.
 Green Bay won 35-10.
 This is the moment some people realized that sports betting was not an at-the-back type of business but a powerhouse-generating industry.
 The second shift happened around 1996 when online sports betting became a thing.
 This marked the beginning of an ever-growing industry.
 Those sportsbooks that launched between 1996 and 2002 have become behemoth companies.
 Yet, there is still room for new bookmakers.
 Fortunately, the pay-per-head business model is helping new bookies grow roots and gain the same competitive edges as those sportsbooks with years of experience in the betting industry.
 Below, we find how PPH has revolutionized the art of bookmaking, differences with traditional operations, and much more.

 What Is Pay Per Head?

 Traditional bookmakers had a hard time running their businesses.
 It is even hard to understand how they made it.
 A bookie has to use a pen and paper to set odds.
 Then, he waited as players called to place bets or came to him physically to place wagers.
 After every game, the bookie would grade bets one by one and allocate winnings to respective players.
 Unfortunately, bookies could only offer a few bet markets and deal with a few clients.
 Moreover, he needed to organize his book carefully; otherwise, he would mix bets or lose money.
-If a bookie needed to expand his services, he had to rely on referral.
+If a bookie needed to expand his services, he had to rely on referrals.
 Existing clients would spread the word because bookies did not have enough time to market their services.
 Ultimately, profits were low, yet bookies had to invest more time and skills.
-Today, if you compare traditional bookmaking to profit ratio, you will learn it was not worth it.
+Today, if you compare traditional bookmaking to the profit ratio, you will learn it was not worth it.
 But, it still earned them good money even though they were very tired.

 Shifting To Modern Technology